How can a business intelligence and analytics body prove its legitimacy to the world?

 Published On: 10 January 2019

 I have used the word “legitimacy” for two reasons.
-Adjective – as a child born to parents because analytics and business functions are related in that manner, and verb – to make lawful or justify (its presence).
+Adjective – as a child born to parents because business analytics, intelligence and functions are related in that manner, and verb – to make lawful or justify (its presence).

-In most traditional organizations (non-tech, non-startup) today, adoption of analytics and data science is a big elephant in the room and we need to talk about it.
+In most traditional organizations (non-tech, non-startup) today, adoption of business intelligence and analytics as well as data science is a big elephant in the room and we need to talk about it.

 The common gap that I see in many organizations is the absence of a translator.
 It could either be a data translator or an analytics translator – we need both.
 You may think – “Why is this a gap in the first place?” or “I believe we do have translators.”
 If you didn’t think either, then you acknowledge the gap and can read on.